marcossilvestrini/learning-lpic-2-201-450/README.md

 shutdown -r --no-wall

 #reboot system with custom time and message
-shutdown -t +7 "Reboot system in 7 minutes..."
+shutdown -r +7 "Reboot system in 7 minutes..."

 #stop system, but not poweroff machine
 shutdown --halt